shpontex/cropme/README.md

 ### position()

-*Returns an object specifying the image configuration*
+*Returns an object specifying the image position*\
+When you create a new cropme you can bind the image with this position object.

 #### Example